cmswalker/maybe-try/README.md

 ## Usage

-The module exposes 2 methods, one for callbacks and one for promises.
+The module exposes 3 methods, one for synchronous operations, one for promises, and one for callbacks.

 Each method takes 2 parameters, the fallbackValue for error scenarios, and a function.